-Bone-In Beef Round Steak
+Bone-in Beef Round Steak

 Meat